Deniz-Eren/dev-can-linux/README.md

 that the user console have them defined for dev-can-linux to find the PCI modules.

-For advanced user, if you wish to disable the 0x11 (MSI-X) capability to force the driver to use 0x05 (MSI) capability instead (if it's available) or if you wish to disable both, simply specific device and capability number with `-e` option program options to the `dev-can-linux` driver.
+For advanced user, if you wish to enable the 0x11 (MSI-X) capability or the the 0x05 (MSI) capability (if it's available), simply specific device and capability number with `-e` option program options to the `dev-can-linux` driver.

-To force MSI to be used, disable MSI-X:
+To force MSI-X to be used:

     dev-can-linux -e vid:did,0x11

-To force a regular IRQ to be used disable both MSI and MSI-X:
+To force MSI to be used:

-    dev-can-linux -e vid:did,0x11 -e vid:did,0x05
+    dev-can-linux -e vid:did,0x05

-Note it is NOT recommended to disable capabilities, however this ability is provided for advanced users to adopt at their discretion.
+Note it is NOT recommended to enable capabilities, in production until we release a hardware tested and verified version.
+However this ability is provided for advanced users to adopt at their discretion.

 One final note on legacy MSI, PCI 3.0 onwards allow each interrupt to be masked individually.
 If this feature is not available on the device, that is, if Per